dairyking98/RoboCam-Suite/README.md

    - For calibration files: All wells are loaded
    - For experiment save files: Only checked wells from the experiment are loaded

+4. Choose view mode (optional):
+   - Use "View:" dropdown to switch between "list" and "graphical" views
+   - **List View**: Scrollable list of wells (default)
+   - **Graphical View**: Visual grid of wells arranged in x×y layout
+     - Click any well button to navigate directly
+     - When loaded from experiment: irrelevant wells are grayed out
+     - Window automatically resizes to fit the grid

-4. Home the printer (optional):
+5. Home the printer (optional):
    - Click "Home Printer" button if you want to start from origin
    - Navigation works from current position - homing is not required

-5. Navigate through wells:
+6. Navigate through wells:
-   - Click on a well in the list to select it
+   - **List View**: Click on a well in the list to select it, then click "Go to Selected"
+   - **Graphical View**: Click directly on any well button to navigate to it
-   - Use "Previous" and "Next" buttons for sequential navigation
+   - Use "Previous" and "Next" buttons for sequential navigation (works in both views)
-   - Click "Go to Selected" to move to the selected well
    - Use camera preview to verify alignment at each position

 6. Verify alignment before running experiments